felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 - I can move other events to make sure I have enough time to read
 - It reminds me of the actual quantity of efforts I put into my learning
-- It informs my partner of when I am focused and need my own space
+- It informs my partner when I am focused and need my own space

 If I feel like I'm learning too slowly, all I have to do is put more time in my schedule to read.